Programming Contest Tips

 The most important thing during the Programming Contests is time.
 Time, in which you solve the problem.

 - Make preparation before.
-Do not just walk-in (especially if it is your first contest).
+Do not just walk in (especially if it is your first contest).
 Check Programming Contest Year Plan - Yes a year Plan to be a better Programmer.

 - Take Introduction to Algorithms book to the contest.

-- Find out how you need to provide solution (send source code or just solution?) and how to read/write input/output.
+- Find out how you need to provide a solution (send source code or just solution?) and how to read/write input/output.

 Solving algorithmic problems is only part of programmers' skills toolset.
 If somebody is not good at it, it does not mean he is a bad programmer.
-He may be good at something else (e.g. programming embedded devices for aircrafts or designing the rocket system).
+He may be good at something else (e.g. programming embedded devices for aircraft or designing the rocket system).
 However, it is good to practice problems solving and writing code.
-It is like daily workout.
+It is like a daily workout.
 The programmer who wrote 1000 programs will be always better than one who wrote only 10.
 You will definitely become a better programmer with programming challenges.

-My code for ACM contests and Google Code Jam is available on github:
+My code for ACM contests and Google Code Jam is available on GitHub: